blahosyl/enlightened-publishing/README.md

 1. Log in to [GitHub](https://github.com/) (if you don't have a GitHub account yet, you can [create one](https://docs.github.com/en/get-started/start-your-journey/creating-an-account-on-github) for free).
 2. Navigate to the project website [https://github.com/blahosyl/academic-publishing](https://github.com/blahosyl/academic-publishing).
 3. Click on **Fork** in the upper right part of the screen.
-4. On the next page you have the possibility to change the repsitory name.
+4. On the next page you have the possibility to change the repository name.
 To do this, simply write your desired name in the text field in the center part of the screen.
 You can also leave the name as it is.
 5. Click **Fork** in the bottom right part of the screen.

 >[!TIP]